TTUDhanushka/HsiClassifier/hsiDocs/docs/index.md

 ## Source Code
-The code is on [github](https://github.com/TTUDhanushka/HsiClassifier.git)
+The code is on [github](https://github.com/TTUDhanushka/HsiClassifier.git) as a private repository.
+Request access if needed.

 > The documentation is continuously updating.